mnemnion/loon/notes/clua/semantics.md

 Therefore, our basic building block are template forms.
 You can define one, once we complete the bootstrap, they're a user-level technology.
 They take a template, fill it with the arguments, and compile it.
 They can be recursive, and call other templates, and keep proper track of lexical scope, although it's possible to confuse a template since they don't know what's in the strings.
 Templates do keep an eagle eye out for `_ENV` and try to do the right thing, so it may be possible to make it, at least, difficult to accidentally subvert hygiene.

 It should be the case that the only Clua form that needs to be implemented in pure Lua is `deftemplate`.
 That would be nice.
 I'll be writing the whole shebang in Lua first, because that's how bootstrapping works. `deftemplate` is dead simple, of course, and could also be written in Clua, but I prefer to leave the straps on the boot.

+I think these reasonably qualify as fexprs.
+Maybe?

+I'm told this templating business is important to conducting operations on the World Wide Web.
+It may also be the case that there are many grammars to cope with in a coherent way, used out there.
+Blessedly, I would have no idea.

+Can you pass templates a reader?
+Indeed, though it will default to Lun if you don't provide one.
+Defaulting to Clua would be pointless, no?
+But if your template was some kind of angle-bracketed markup language, you can assuredly pass a reader to your template.

 ## Lists